BenficaPhil/fungal-genome-annotation/README.md

 Msanne J, Shao J, Ashby R, Campos P, Liu Y, Solaiman D. 2023.
 Draft Genome Sequence of the Sophorolipid-Producing Yeast _Pseudohyphozyma bogoriensis_ ATCC 18809.
 Microbiol Resour Announc 12:e00566-22. https://doi.org/10.1128/mra.00566-22

+## Navigating the repository
+Below I will show steps on how the workflow progresses and examples of individual commands.

+See the directory funannotate_sbatch_scripts for examples of sbatches with more efficient setups such as Slurm arrays for parallel processing or loops to iterate through multiple samples.

 ## Linux environment and HPC usage
 The workflow was performed using Linux command line and the USDA-ARS SCINet high performance computing (HPC) clusters.
 Therefore, you will see commands such as salloc or module load to access SCINet resources, or sbatch scripts for submitting jobs in the Slurm scheduler.